The Home of Tibetan Buddhist Texts in Translation

 dhumata la khandrö drong

-And Dhumathala, its citadel of ḍākinīs,
+And Dhumathala, city of ḍākinīs,

 གླིང་གི་གླིང་མཆོག་རྔ་ཡབ་གླིང་༔